 “The project staff provided every kind of support, and I didn’t feel abandoned,” says Nematou.
 “Patrice travelled regularly to visit Rihanata.
 He also called every three days to get information about her health status.
 Moreover, the support of Compassion consisted of paying for all the medicines and hospital expenses that I couldn’t have afforded.”

 As she lay in her hospital bed feeling like every inch of her body was still on fire, Rihanata thought back to songs and Bible verses she’d learned as a sponsored child at her Compassion centre.
 She’d been taught that Jesus loves children and cares for them and she took those words to heart.
 Her faith bolstered her courage; her strong attitude impressing everyone.

 “Rihanata kept praying to Jesus for her healing,” says Patrice.
 “She has been very courageous and determined to get out of the hospital.
 One day, when I was leaving the paediatric area, Rihanata reminded me and said that I shouldn’t go without praying for her recovery.
 I stopped and prayed, and she said ‘Amen!’”
 It took 15 long months before she was released from hospital but Rihanata never gave up.

 “The doctors said that I’d be healed, and I believe that it was God who healed me,” she smiles.
 “Now I feel good without pain.
 Everything is back to normal, even if I still keep the scars on my body.”

-In December 2016, she finally returned home to Leo.
+In December 2016, she finally returned home.
 Everyone who saw her thanked God.
 Her tragedy has become a great testimony in her family, neighbourhood and at her Compassion centre of God’s provision and faithfulness.

 Today, Rihanata is seven years old.
 Her burn scars are still visible but she shrugs them off.
 She has things to do, games to play and dreams to achieve.